sbb-design-systems/lyne-components/src/components/sbb-dialog/readme.md

 The dialog box can be dismissed by clicking on the close button, clicking on the backdrop, or pressing the `Esc` key.

 ## Usage
-In order to show a modal you need to call the `present(event?: PointerEvent)` method on the `sbb-dialog` component:
+In order to show a modal you need to call the `open(event?: PointerEvent)` method on the `sbb-dialog` component:

 ```html
 <sbb-button label="Open dialog" click="openDialog(event, 'my-dialog')"></sbb-button>